adimux/sagemaker-debugger-myexample/README.md

 ## Introduction

-This repository collects examples of training Deep Learning models on SageMaker, and demonstrates how SageMaker Debugger/Profiler can help in model monitoring, explainability and performance optimization (taking advantage).
+This repository collects examples of training Deep Learning models on SageMaker, and demonstrates how SageMaker Debugger/Profiler can help in model monitoring, explainability and performance optimization.

+Ok those are big words and for now the examples are very limited to say the least...
+I hope I can can improve on them on the next few months as I'm learning how to use the tools to optimize models.

 * `examples/1-traditional-way.ipynb` - the "traditional way" of training a model on a notebook